carbon-design-system/design-system-website/src/content/guidelines/content/content-glossary.md

       desc: Destroys an existing object.
       subtext: Combine Delete with the object to delete (for example, Delete column or Delete table).
 Contrast with [Clear](#clear) and [Remove](#remove).
     Docs:
-      desc: Opens a separate window containing the landing page for Bluemix Docs.
+      desc: Opens a separate window containing the landing page for the Bluemix product documentation.
-      subtext: Use only as link text from the console menu bar.
+      subtext: Use as link text only for the specific link that points to the Bluemix product documentation from the console menu bar.
 See [Learn More](#learn-more).
     Done:
       desc: Indicates that the user has finished working in an environment (for example, editing templates) and wants to return to where he or she came from.
       subtext: See [Finish](#finish).
 Contrast with [Close](#close).